puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

 places, resource-like class declarations can only be used once per class.
 Because a class declared with the `include` uses defaults, it will always be parsed into the same set of resources in your catalog.
 This means that Puppet can safely handle multiple `include` calls for the same class.
-Because a multiple resource-like class declaration are not guaranteed to lead to the same set of resources, Puppet has no unambiguous way to handle multiple resource-like declarations of the same class.
+Because multiple resource-like class declarations are not guaranteed to lead to the same set of resources, Puppet has no unambiguous way to handle multiple resource-like declarations of the same class.
 Attempting to make multiple resource-like declarations of the same class will cause the Puppet parser to